Blockchain 101 for dummies

 When most people think of the term blockchain automatically Bitcoin pops into their head.
 And to be honest Bitcoin has not had the most rosy past and has been associated with a lot of illegal activities or plain misunderstandings.
-Most people just think about it like “magic internet money”.
+Most people just think of it like “magic internet money”.

-- a public spreadsheet in the cloud that can be programmed to record and track anything of value.
+- a public spreadsheet in the cloud that can be programmed to record and track anything of value

-- Once a transaction occurs, a record is created and is validated globally by computers participating in the network.
+- once a transaction occurs, a record is created and is validated globally by computers participating in the network

-- The owner of the transaction has the power to move anything of value freely and instantly without borders or intermediaries.
+- the owner of the transaction has the power to move anything of value freely and instantly without borders or intermediaries

 So what exactly is special about blockchain technology when there are already current processes in place?